French Onion Soup Recipe Without Wine or Sherry

 After about ten minutes, the onions will have turned pale, softened significantly and will have lost about half of their volume.
 Continue to cook, stirring very frequently but not necessarily constantly, until they reach a deep, even golden brown colour.
 This will take at least 45 minutes and closer to an hour, if not more.

-Again, please don’t be tempted to increase the heat to move the process along more quickly, this will just burn the onions and ruin your whole soup.
 If they are sticking to the bottom and browning too quickly at some point, don’t be afraid to deglaze the pan with a splash of water here and there.
 This really shouldn’t be necessary if you’re keeping your heat low enough, however.

 caramalised onions